Can I say something weird?

 Here, we’re specifically talking about consuming raw or slightly heated cannabis fan leaves, the iconic 7-pointed leaves that grow on the stem and branches of the plant.
 We’re not talking about eating sugar leaves- I firmly believe those should be left for the strongest edibles possible.

-Fan leaves have only trace amounts of psychoactive properties, and these properties are in their acidic, not active state so you won’t get high.
+But first: fan leaves will not get you high.
+Fan leaves have only trace amounts of psychoactive properties, and these properties are in their acidic state (not active) so you won’t get high.
 Cannabis must be heated thoroughly to convert the acids into active compounds (ever made edibles without decarbing it first?
 You know exactly what I mean.)

-It tastes like your favorite bud and Spinach had a baby.
+Fa leaves from the cannabis plant taste like your favorite bud and spinach had a baby.
 It tastes… like cannabis.
 I mean, what did you really expect?
 It’s a dark leafy green, so it has the texture and the mouth feel of a dark leafy green.
 But the flavor is 100% pure grass goodness.

 Now I know this is controversial to some; there are people who don’t like the taste of cannabis.
 And that’s fine!
 But if the only place you’ve tasted the lingering aroma of cannabis is on the other end of brownies, I invite you to reconsider.

-Raw leaves can provide the body with an abundance of essential nutrients, including protein, fats, carbohydrates, and trace amounts of calcium, sodium, potassium and omega-3 fatty acids.
-Additionally, Raw cannabis activates the brain’s cannabinoid system, triggering an antioxidant release.
+Raw leaves can provide the body with an abundance of essential nutrients, including protein, fats, carbohydrates, and trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.
+Additionally, raw weed activates the brain’s cannabinoid system, triggering an antioxidant release.

-Raw leaves contain a multitude of health benefits, including:
+So what does that impressively long list mean for you?
+Raw marijuana leaves contain a multitude of health benefits, including:

 - Magnesium – essential for moving oxygen through the blood.